jonhue/notifications-rails/notification-renderer/README.md

     $ rails db:migrate

----

 ## Usage

 ### Types

-NotificationRenderer uses templates to render your notifications.
+notification-renderer uses templates to render your notifications.

 The `type` of a notification determines which template gets utilized for rendering.
 Each notification type has multiple templates each of which responsible for rendering a notification in another scenario.
 The default template for a given type is `index`.